Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance: Related Work

 \section{Related Work}

-Frequency estimation is a primary objective of LDP, serving as a building block for a wide range of advanced applications, such as heavy hitter estimation~\cite{Bassily2015,Zhang2025}, frequency monitoring~\cite{rappor,microsoft,Arcolezi2022,Arcolezi2023evolving}, multidimensional queries~\cite{Filho2023,Arcolezi_rs_fd,Gu2019,yang2020answering}, frequent item-set mining~\cite{Li2022,Wu2023}, and spatial density estimation~\cite{alptekin2023building,Tire2024}.
-Numerous LDP frequency estimation protocols have been proposed in the literature~\cite{kairouz2016discrete,Feldman2022,wang2016mutual,tianhao2017,Min2018,Hadamard,Cormode2021}, primarily focusing on minimizing estimation error, computational cost, or communication overhead.
+Frequency estimation is one of the primary objective of LDP that supports many downstream applications such as heavy hitter estimation~\cite{Bassily2015,Li2024,Zhang2025}, frequency monitoring~\cite{rappor,microsoft,Arcolezi2022,Arcolezi2023evolving}, multidimensional queries~\cite{Gu2019,yang2020answering,Arcolezi_rs_fd,Filho2023}, frequent item-set mining~\cite{Li2022,Wu2023}, and spatial density estimation~\cite{alptekin2023building,Tire2024}.
+A large body of work has proposed LDP mechanisms to improve estimation accuracy, reduce communication cost, or enable scalable aggregation~\cite{kairouz2016discrete,wang2016mutual,tianhao2017,Min2018,Hadamard,Cormode2021,Feldman2022,arcolezi2025private}.
+While these studies have established strong theoretical and practical baselines, they primarily evaluate protocols through single-objective metrics such as MSE or communication overhead.

-However, recent studies started to examine LDP frequency estimation mechanisms from an adversarial perspective such as distinguishability attacks~\cite{Gursoy2022, Arcolezi2023, arcolezi2024revealing}, re-identification risks~\cite{Murakami2021,Arcolezi2023}, and poisoning attacks~\cite{cao2021data}.
-This work focuses on distinguishability attacks, which allow adversaries to predict the user's input based on the observed obfuscated output.
-However, unlike these prior studies that primarily highlight vulnerabilities, we propose a systematic methodology to refine existing protocols, thus reducing their susceptibility to known and emerging privacy threats.
+More recently, several works have begun to examine the adversarial dimension of LDP, including data reconstruction attacks~\cite{Gursoy2022,Arcolezi2023,arcolezi2024revealing}, re-identification risks~\cite{Murakami2021,Arcolezi2023}, attribute inference~\cite{Gadotti2022,Arcolezi2023evolving,GURSOY2024}, and poisoning attacks~\cite{cao2021data}.
+These studies revealed significant vulnerabilities in existing protocols but largely stopped at qualitative observations or empirical demonstrations, without providing a unified benchmark to compare privacy leakage and utility across mechanisms.

-Specifically, our work differs from the existing distinguishability attack literature~\cite{Gursoy2022, Arcolezi2023, arcolezi2024revealing} in the following aspects.
-First, we formally analyze three LDP protocols' expected ASR beyond the ones in~\cite{Gursoy2022}.
-Second, we extensively analyzed the privacy, utility, and robustness against privacy attacks of eight state-of-the-art LDP protocols.
-Third, we formulate a multi-objective optimization problem for LDP frequency estimation protocols instead of the single-objective one (\ie, utility-driven).
-This allowed us to propose four new adaptive and refined LDP protocols, which provide better trade-offs in terms of privacy, utility, and robustness against adversarial attacks.
+Our work differs by taking an \emph{experimental and analytical benchmarking} perspective.
+We quantify vulnerabilities through privacy and integrity threats and analyze their interplay with MSE across eight representative protocols.
+This joint evaluation highlights protocol-dependent trade-offs for \emph{privacy-utility-attackability} and offers a reproducible methodology for attack-aware benchmarking.
+Unlike prior analyses~\cite{Gursoy2022}, which derive ASR for a subset of mechanisms, our study extends the analytical treatment to additional protocols and demonstrates how these insights can guide the parameter tuning of existing mechanisms, yielding refined adaptive variants.